Avaiga/taipy-getting-started/steps/explain_md/step_6_scenario_execution.md

 ml_pipeline_cfg = tp.configure_pipeline(id="ml", task_configs=[clean_data_task_cfg, predict_ml_task_cfg])
 ```

-Remember, a scenario is usually your business problem.
-Different scenarios would represent different solutions to your problem.
-Here, the scenario is influenced by the *max_capacity*, *day* and *number of predictions*.
+To configure a scenario, you need to use `tp.configure_scenario` and the list of the related pipelines.
 With just a couple more lines you could add more pipelines/algorithms.

-To configure a scenario, you need to use `tp.configure_scenario` and the list of the related pipelines.
 ```python
 # Configure our scenario which is our business problem.
 scenario_cfg = tp.configure_scenario(id="scenario", pipeline_configs=[baseline_pipeline_cfg, ml_pipeline_cfg])